Aleksej10/canvas/README.md

 # JavaScript Game Developer coding test

 ## Task
-Make a high-low card game using Reaxt/Redux and Canvas.
+Make a high-low card game using React/Redux and Canvas.
+You can quickly check the current state [here](https://aleksej10.github.io/canvas/).

 ## How to run
 * Create new react project with